constructpm/pysyncgateway/docs/quickstart.rst

     >>> database.create()
     True

-The new 'test' Database will not contain any Documents or Users:
+The new 'test' database will not contain any documents or users:

 .. doctest::